Can international students apply for the Graduate School of Medicine at the University of Tokyo? Well, of course!

 For these departments, students will be expected to take a majority of classes in Japanese.
 However, the submitted thesis can be in English.

 Since this article is geared towards international readers, let us take a deeper dive into departments that have programs with no Japanese language requirements, as listed above!

 This department conducts advanced research in the fields of cellular biology, molecular biology, biochemistry, developmental engineering and genetics.
 It consists of 7 laboratories that specialize in specific areas of clinical medicine.

 - The Structural Biology Lab is currently researching the molecular mechanisms and assembly of flagella/cilia.

-- The Structural Cell Biology Lab aims to study the function of microtubule-based molecular motors, kinesin superfamily proteins (KIFs) through multidisciplinary and comprehensive approaches.
+- The Structural Cell Biology Lab aims to study the function of microtubule-based molecular motors, and kinesin superfamily proteins (KIFs) through multidisciplinary and comprehensive approaches.